bubacoder/infra/docs/setup.md

 #### Option A - Use devcontainer (easy method)

 The repository includes a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) configuration.
-Using Visual Studio Code, the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and Docker the development (e.g. adding more serives, building the documentation) and administration tasks (e.g. running an Ansible playbook) can be performed on any environment without additional software installation.
+Using Visual Studio Code, the [Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and Docker the development (e.g. adding more services, building the documentation) and administration tasks (e.g. running an Ansible playbook) can be performed on any environment without additional software installation.

 Follow the [Dev Containers tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) to get started.

-Note: the resulting container image is pretty large (3+ GB) as it includes all software configured in `ansible/inventory/group_vars/debian/vars.yaml`.
+Note: the resulting container image is pretty large (4+ GB) as it includes all software configured in `ansible/inventory/group_vars/debian/vars.yaml`.

 #### Option B - Use a dev/admin host